• Skip to primary navigation

 Bakeware not used at least once a year

 Are you a seasonal baker?
-Ask yourself what do you really use regularly.
+Ask yourself what you really use regularly.
 If you can't use all your cookie sheets in the oven at the same time, you can probably get rid of the others.

 Plastic storage containers that are scratched or stained